SiLVR: Scalable Lidar-Visual Radiance Field Reconstruction with Uncertainty Quantification: Method

 \subsubsection{Lidar Depth Constraints}

-We follow the depth regularisation approach proposed by DS-NERF \cite{deng2022depth} for RGB-D cameras, which minimises the Kullback-Leibler (KL) divergence between a (narrow) normal distribution around the lidar depth-measurement $\mathbf{D}$ and the rendered ray distribution $h(t)$ from the NeRF model:
+We follow the depth regularisation approach proposed by DS-NeRF~\cite{deng2022depth} for RGB-D cameras.
+We define the rendering weight distribution $w(t)$ as a discrete probability distribution, with probabilities given by $w_i$, the weights of the ray samples defined in~\eqref{eq:rendering}.
+The depth regularisation term is obtained by minimising the Kullback-Leibler (KL) divergence between a narrow normal distribution centred at the lidar depth measurement $\mathbf{D}$ and the rendering weight distribution $w(t)$:

-During training, we adopt a coarse-to-fine approach by gradually reducing the covariance of the target Normal distribution.
-Then, the effect of this loss function is that the surface is encouraged to be close to a delta function.
+During training, we apply this regularisation using a coarse-to-fine schedule by progressively reducing the covariance $\hat{\sigma}$ of the target Normal distribution.
+This encourages the rendering weight distribution $w(t)$ to approach a Dirac delta function.
+As a result, the density along the ray is encouraged to be concentrated near the lidar depth.